 And this little piggy went wee wee wee all the way home

 It appears the first piggy was sold to a butcher, but why does the second piggy get to stay home?
 Is the Little Boy so despondent after losing all his wool that he lets the rest of the livestock do whatever it wants?
 So not only does the third piggy stay home, it raids the icebox, leaving no roast beef for the fourth.
-And the fifth piggy may actually be the first once it realizes what’s really going on at the market.
+And the fifth piggy may actually be the first one once it realizes what’s really going on at the market.

 Hush little baby don’t say a word